 The Welsh Government has announced as part of its legislative programme for 2021-2022 that it will be making changes to the law to bring about a ban on pavement parking 'wherever possible'.

 As a vocal advocate of a ban on pavement parking, Living Streets Cymru was on the task force that made recommendations to the Welsh Government.
 Whilst we would still like to see an outright ban on pavement parking, this will certainly be a move in the right direction, making our streets more accessible for all.

 Want to make where you live better for walking?
 Join one of our local groups, meet like-minded people and be part of the change!
 Or if you can't find a group in your area, why not set up your own?

-Pupils in Wales will now be able to benefit from getting active on the school run as we launch WOW – our year-round walk to school challenge – in Welsh and English on Wednesday, 6 February.
+Pupils in Wales can benefit from getting active on the school run with WOW – our year-round walk to school challenge – in Welsh and English.

 A generation ago, 70% of us walked to school – now it’s less than half.

 We want to reverse this decline.
 We want children to be energised and empowered, and to make walking to school their natural choice.